kairos-io/kairos/docs/content/quickstart/installation.md

 ### Configuration

-Now we need to prepare a config file for the node that we are configuring.

-At this stage the machine is waiting for the configuration to kick-start and go futher with the installation process.
-Configuration can be either served via QR code, or manually via logging into the box and starting the installation process manually with a config file.
+At this stage the machine is waiting for the configuration to continue futher with the installation process.
+Configuration can be either served via QR code, or manually via logging into the box and starting the installation process with a config file.
+The config file is a YAML file mixed with `cloud-init` syntax and the config of `c3os` itself.

-We will configure the node as a single-node kubernetes cluster, so we enable `k3s`, and we set a default password for the `c3os` user to later access to the box:
+In this example we will configure the node as a single-node kubernetes cluster, so we enable `k3s`, and we set a default password for the `c3os` user to later access to the box, alongside with some ssh keys:

 ```yaml
 #node-config